mcfnord/rml/src/busto.md

 for failing to prosecute cases aggressively, yet did not similarly target a Caucasian DPA who lacked aggressiveness, but displayed a Lindquist campaign poster in his office.35

-Summgy of the Factual Findings: Lindquist engaged in active performance management of a Hispanic DPA who, by all accounts, had serious performance issues; the Caucasian DPA
+Summary of the Factual Findings: Lindquist engaged in active performance management of a Hispanic DPA who, by all accounts, had serious performance issues; the Caucasian DPA

 also had performance issues, but Lindquist did not take personnel action against him because he